nmeri17/suphle-docs/src/docs/v2/routing/index.md

 ## Route Mirroring

 **Route Mirroring** allows a Coordinator designed for the browser (HTML) to be automatically exposed as a JSON API.
 This ensures your application logic remains "Dry" while providing dedicated, versioned paths for API consumers.

-Unlike standard content negotiation, Suphle Mirroring creates **dual paths**.
-This allows you to use different authentication mechanisms and response formats for the same logic without them clashing.
+This allows you to maintain a single source of truth for logic while supporting multiple client types.

 ### Activating Mirroring